Jigsaws64/Jigsaws64.github.io/_posts/2024-07-30-HTB-BoardLight.md

 Interesting, normally any form submission would be a POST request, but we're seeing this as a GET request that just gives us the same page

-Since there the information we enter isn't going anywhere, there's not much we ca ndo here.
-Let's move on and see what we can find
+Since the information we enter isn't going anywhere, there's not much we can do.
+Let's proceed elsewhere

-I notice this checking out the HTML
+There's something in the HTML source code

 ![Portfolio](/assets/images/HTB%20-%20BoardLight/Portfolio%20PHP.png)

 A comment referencing `portfolio.php`.
 I tried navigating to that but the page does not exist.
 Perhaps it will come in use later?

 Checking our Nikto & Feroxbuster scan provided my autorecon discovered a nothing useful either

 ![board.htb](/assets/images/HTB%20-%20BoardLight/Board.htb.png)